godspeedsystems/gs-documentation/docs/microservices-framework/authorization/overview.md

-# Overview
+# About Authorization
 Authorization is a crucial component of access control, determining who can access what resources and perform specific actions.

 <img src="https://res.cloudinary.com/dsvdiwazh/image/upload/v1704787940/authorization_fbj562.jpg" alt="event types" />

-### Types of Authorization
+## Two types of Authorization
-1. **Role-Based Access Control (RBAC)**:
+### Role-Based Access Control (RBAC)
 RBAC is a widely-used authorization model where access is granted based on predefined roles.
 Users are assigned roles, and these roles dictate the permissions associated with accessing resources and performing actions.

-2. **Attribute-Based Access Control (ABAC)**:
+### Attribute-Based Access Control (ABAC)
 ABAC is a dynamic authorization model that considers various attributes associated with **users, resources, actions, and context**.
-Policies are defined based on these attributes, allowing for more granular control over access.
+Policies are defined based on these attributes, allowing for more granular control over access. **ABAC is a superset of RBAC**

 ### Key Agents in Authorization
 Authorization involves four key agents: